Pillar 4 of 4 / Updated May 2026

 Lien Mgmt

 Conditional waiver = signed; valid only when payment clears.
 Unconditional waiver = absolute waiver of lien rights.
 Standard practice: GC and all subs above $5K-$10K provide both with each draw.
-Title insurance "date-down" endorsement at each draw confirms no intervening liens.
-State law varies on lien rights and notice deadlines.
+Title insurance date-down endorsement at each draw confirms no intervening liens.

 Lender Oversight